Contents

 On Windows, press control + alt + delete (all at the same time) and click on “Task Manager”.
 Navigate to the “Startup” tab.

-To get this list up on Mac, go to System Preferences > Users and Groups.
+To do the same on Mac, go to System Preferences > Users and Groups.
 Then choose your user and click on the “Login Items” tab.

-From here, click on any non-essential programs that are likely to use bandwidth (like Skype), and click “Disable”.
-This will stop them from opening on startup and hogging your internet while you use your computer.
+From here, click on any non-essential programs that are likely to use bandwidth in the background, and click “Disable”.
+For example, gaming clients like Steam may download game updates in the background, without you knowing.
+By changing this setting, you’ll stop these programs from opening on startup and hogging your internet while you use your computer.

 If you’d prefer to have anyone in your house be able to use as much internet as they want, whenever they want, you might want to consider upgrading your broadband plan.